Skip to Content

 One of the cooking anxieties I hear most often from people is that they feel like they don’t understand stove heat levels well enough.
 For instance, what does it mean when something is supposed to be cooked at medium-high rather than high or medium?
 What is low heat used for?
 And how do you know if you’re at the right heat level for the dish you are preparing?

 If any of these worries have ever occurred to you, then this post is for you!
-We’ll dig not only into what the different heat levels mean, and also how to troubleshoot your own cooking so that you can be confident in your kitchen.
+Today, we’re going to explore heat levels and cooking speed.
+We’re explain what different heat levels mean and also how to troubleshoot your own cooking so that you can be confident in your kitchen.

 Understanding Your Stove